voedger/reqmd/docs/20250305-op-force-requirement-types.md

 ## Problem

-Currently there is a lack of the requirement type system.
+The current system lacks a structured requirement type system, making it difficult to categorize and filter requirements by their intended purpose.

 ## Proposal

 `~nf/ForceRequirementTypes~`: reqmd trace --types <type list>

-Requirement type is specified by the first part of the RequirementName
+Requirement type is determined by the first segment of the RequirementName.
+Examples of requirement types:

 - `~it.TestQueryProcessor2_CDocs~`: Integration Test
 - `~cmp.cdocsHandler~`: Component